BetaHuhn/repo-file-sync-action/README.md

 ## 🛠️ Sync Configuration

-In order to tell [action-github-file-sync](https://github.com/BetaHuhn/action-github-file-sync) what files to sync where, you have to create a `sync.yml` in the `.github` folder of your master repository (see [action-configuration](#-action-configuration) on how to change the location).
+In order to tell [action-github-file-sync](https://github.com/BetaHuhn/action-github-file-sync) what files to sync where, you have to create a `sync.yml` file in the `.github` directory of your main repository (see [action-configuration](#%EF%B8%8F-action-configuration) on how to change the location).

 The top-level key should be used to specify the target repository in the format `username`/`repository-name`@`branch`, after that you can list all the files you want to sync to that individual repository: